hrkloeck/SKADS-Sky-Simulation/Example_queries.md

-# Example Queries for SEX and SAX are listed
+# Example of thye OLD Queries for SEX and SAX are listed (note these might not work on sqlite3 data bases)
 These are the original query examples from the s-cubed homepage.
 Everyone is wellcome to add at the bottom.

 -SEX Queries